Whyounes/LoremDoc/README.md

 # LoremDoc
-A Lorem ipsum documentation folder for test
+A Lorem ipsum documentation repository to test collaboration.